 In the winery, though, we find our muses in the old houses of Europe.
 Winemaker Paul Pujol refined his trade working in France’s classical wine regions, the Languedoc, Sancerre and, crucially, Burgundy and Alsace.
-His traditional aesthetic — respectful, patient, vineyard-focussed – resonates in our wines, and frees them to express the unique tenor of our sites.
+His traditional aesthetic — respectful, patient, vineyard-focused – resonates in our wines, and frees them to express the unique tenor of our sites.

 Each glass, then, embodies both the old world and the new, past and present unified by place.

 At Prophet’s Rock, we are committed to sustainable wine production.
 Our vines sit comfortably in the natural environment that surrounds them, and we treat these surroundings with care.
 Prophet’s Rock is a member of Sustainable Winegrowing New Zealand.

 Our exceptional vineyards are the foundation of our wines, and we’re fanatical about looking after them.
 Our journey starts in the vines, where we grow low yielding fruit with great concentration and flavour, fruit we then treat with deference.

 Harvesting is by hand, and our approach in the winery is considered.

 Our Pinot Gris and Riesling are slowly and gently whole-bunch pressed, followed by long slow ferments in barrel and aging on yeast lees prior to bottling before the next harvest.

 Our Pinot Noir requires minimal extraction due to the extraordinary concentration of the fruit, and is fermented using only indigenous yeast from the vineyard.
 In barrel, the wines go through spontaneous malolactic fermentation and extended élevage.
 In the case of Prophet’s Rock, our Pinot Noir is bottled unfiltered and cellared before release.